Big Lake, Minnesota: Culture

 The local youth baseball league is the Big Lake Baseball Association.

 Big Lake is also host to the largest youth football tournament in the Upper Midwest.

+Transportation

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in St. Cloud, 28 mi to the northwest.

 Education

 The city hosts ISD #727, which includes Big Lake High School.